 If you still want to learn more about this digital nomad job, you can check out short-term courses on learning platforms like Udemy or check out Hannah and Val’s 5-day online training challenge on becoming a virtual assistant.

 But what’s more important than training and experience is personality.
 You will usually work very close together with your clients so you should get along on a personal level, too.
-Without the right chemistry it’s going to be very hard and demotivating on a long run.
+Without the right chemistry, it’s going to be very hard and demotivating in the long run.
 Many clients will choose their VAs according to personal preference, which makes much sense.